-In October 2005 the YWCA opened the Family Center to replace the former Hospitality Center and network of overnight shelter accommodations provided for families through the Interfaith Hospitality Network.
+In October 2005, the YWCA opened the Family Center to replace the former Hospitality Center and network of overnight shelter accommodations provided for families through the Interfaith Hospitality Network.
 The Family Center has capacity to shelter a minimum of 50 families in private rooms.
 The services include safe and decent shelter, housing placement, housing advocacy, transportation services, and linkages to other community services, as needed, such as employment and benefits, and physical and behavioral healthcare.

 A variety of additional onsite supportive services are provided, including childcare, case management, housing and employment resources, and child advocacy.
-Some of the other functions of the shelter are to conduct intake and assessment, enter timely and accurate data into Columbus ServicePoint, and make referrals to rapid re-housing programs.
+Some of the other functions of the shelter are to conduct intake and assessment and to make referrals to rapid re-housing programs.
 Through a partnership with Columbus City Schools, children receive assistance with ensuring uninterrupted education during the school year and accessing appropriate developmental and educational supports.
 After a short stay, families staying at the Family Center move into permanent housing.